naiveJeanne/Final-project/README.md

 Zijun Cai

 ## Monte Carlo Simulation Scenario & Purpose:
-Scenario: Two players automatically play tic tac toe game, using MiniMax Theorem, starting with a random opening move of user and a random second move of another player.
-The user of this program is one of the user.
+Scenario: Two players automatically play tic tac toe game, using MiniMax Theorem, starting with a random opening move of both users.
+The user of this program can choose to be one of the user.
 He can choose how many time he wants to play this game in a roll, and the probability of being the first player in these games.
-The out come of each round (contains many tries in a roll) is the losing percentage of the user.
+The out come of each round (contains many tries in a roll) is the wining percentage of the user.

 Purpose: To explore the relationship between being the first player in this game and being the loser.